 Embark on a Marrakech day trip to Casablanca and uncover the coastal heartbeat of Morocco in just one unforgettable journey.
-This full-day adventure blends spiritual landmarks, colonial charm, and Atlantic beauty—perfect for curious travelers seeking a mix of culture and relaxation, all with round-trip comfort.
+This adventure blends spiritual landmarks, colonial charm, and Atlantic beauty—perfect for curious travelers seeking a mix of culture and relaxation, all with round-trip comfort.

 Tour Highlights at a Glance

-• Visit Mohammed V Square and the neo-Gothic Sacred Heart Cathedral
+•Visit Mohammed V Square and the neo-Gothic Sacred Heart Cathedral

 Local Experiences

-• Discover Casablanca’s medina and elegant Art Deco architecture
+•Discover Casablanca’s medina and elegant Art Deco architecture

 Oceanfront Relaxation